 - Paperback ISBN:

-Assistant Professor, Department of Geography, Harokopio University of Athens, Greece
+Assistant Professor of Geoinformatics, Department of Geography, Harokopio University of Athens, Greece

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.